 You mention having an affair, and I am glad you have not taken this route.
 Sadly, I think, such a course of action is likely to be incredibly damaging to your relationship should your boyfriend find out.
 However, you might want to consider discussing an open relationship where you or both of you are free to see other partners.
 There are many different types of open relationships.
 You will want to do your research, but most important of all is for the two of you to work out what that might look like.
 Clearly, for some people, open relationships are not an option, as they don't feel that they can deal with the jealousy.
 If that is the case, you are going to have to try other solutions for your mismatched libidos.
 You also need to figure out if maybe this issue is a deal breaker for the two of you to be together.

 It might also be helpful is to talk openly about masturbation and how that can be part of your relationship.
 You could explore sharing sexy stories or porn that you both find a turn on.
 Anything that helps you to connect as a couple sexually could bring you back to the same page when it comes to sex.
 However, the most important thing is not to expect an overnight transformation.
 You both need to be dedicated to working on this issue together and finding the solutions that are right for you as a couple.

 Have you ever been in a relationship with unmatched libidos?
 Have you struggled with having a higher libido than your partner?
 Share your experience and your best advice with others in the Fuck.com forum - for free!

-Looking for sex tips or relationship advice?
-You've come to the right place!
-Sex columnist, photographer and sex blogger Molly Moore responds to a
+In need of some sex tips or solid relationship advice?
+You've come to the right place.
+Sex columnist, photographer and sex blogger Molly Moore